 Our Score: 9.2/10

-Matthew Amos Updated on 2nd October 2024 Senior Editor
+Matthew Amos Updated on July 28, 2025 Fact-checked by Anneke van Aswegen Senior Editor

 PrivateVPN advertises itself as one of the best VPNs for streaming at a low price.
 It also claims to have great torrenting support, strong security features, and a true no-logs policy.
-But PrivateVPN is a small company, so can it compete with the biggest VPNs?
+However, PrivateVPN is a small company, so we set out to determine if it can compete with the biggest VPNs.

 After my tests, I strongly recommend PrivateVPN.
-There aren’t many VPNs that can encrypt connections and securely access major streaming platforms in such great quality.
-Speaking of encryption, its security is excellent, and it never leaked my actual location.
+There aren’t many VPNs that work with so many popular streaming platforms.
+Its security is solid, and it never leaked my actual location.
 Plus, it has one of the best privacy policies and is supported by a 30-day money-back guarantee, so you can confidently try PrivateVPN.
-But it’s still a smaller company, which has a few drawbacks that mean it’s not for everybody.
+However, it’s still a smaller company, which has a few drawbacks that make it not suitable for everyone.

 85% Off